Twin Lakes, Lake County, Colorado

 Twin Lakes is a pair of glacier-carved alpine lakes about 15 mi south of historic Leadville, Colorado.
 They are downstream along the Arkansas River, whose headwaters are by Leadville.
 The lakes, however, are on a tributary, Lake Creek, which joins the Arkansas just below the lakes.
 After dredging, the lakes now have a surface area of 2700 acre, and they serve as a reservoir to store water for use in the Front Range.
 Both east and west lakes are recreation areas for boating and fishing.

 Twin Lakes is also the name of an adjacent census-designated place (CDP) and a post office in and governed by Lake County, Colorado, United States.
 The Twin Lakes post office has the ZIP Code 81251.
-At the United States Census 2010, the population of the Twin Lakes CDP was 171, while the population of the 81251 ZIP Code Tabulation Area was 220 including adjacent areas.
+At the United States Census 2020, the population of the Twin Lakes CDP was 204.

 History

 Lake County, one of the original 17 counties created by the Colorado legislature in 1861, was named for the Twin Lakes.
 As originally defined, Lake County included a large portion of western Colorado to the south and west of its present boundaries.
 The Twin Lakes District has been listed on the National Register of Historic Places since 1974.